NOS (Portuguese company): History

 On 17 January 2008, ZON announced it would acquire TVTEL, its main competitor in both cable and satellite broadcasting in Porto region.
 Thus, ZON was strengthening its position due to the appearance of a new significant rival, MEO from Portugal Telecom, using IPTV and satellite broadcasting systems, leaving only one other competing cable television and Internet operator in Portugal, Cabovisão.
+The company launched its ZON BOX high-definition DVR decoder in May 2008.

 On 29 September 2008, ZON Multimédia announced the new mobile product ZON Mobile (MVNO), the first real quad play operator in Portugal.

 In November 2008, ZON announced that it would enter the contest for the fifth channel that would be created at the same time as Digital Terrestrial Television is introduced in Portugal.
+The company reached 500,000 fixed telephony users in August 2019.

 On 17 March 2010, ZON renamed its cable and satellite television service as ZON TV, dropping the 16-year-old TV Cabo brand.

+A new decoder with a new, easy-to-use interface, IRIS, was introduced in January 2011.

 In 2013, a merger with Optimus (which also included Optimus Clix, Optimus Kanguru, Optimus Tag, Smart and WTF) was approved and the company was renamed to ZON Optimus.
-In May 2014, the two brands ZON and Optimus were merged into one single brand, called "NOS" (which is pronounced just like "nós", the Portuguese for “we”, “nodes” or “knots”).
+In May 2014, the two brands ZON and Optimus were merged into one single brand, called "NOS" (which is pronounced just like "nós", the Portuguese for "we", "nodes" or "knots").)
+The company also became responsible for the festivals formerly sponsored by Optimus (Optimus Alive and Optimus Primavera Sound automatically gained NOS branding).
+From 6 February 2015, it was in charge of sponsoring the Portuguese football league, which was renamed Liga NOS for sponsorship reasons.

+The company launched ESIM services on 15 April 2019.

+A partnership with SL Benfica led to the first football match to be transmitted in Portugal using 5G technology on 6 May 2021.